bbborbo/BORBO/README.md

 Mobility:
 - Goat Hoof speed bonus reduced from 14% to 10%
+- (If HuntressBuffUltimate is NOT loaded) Energy Drink speed bonus reduced to 20% (+12.5% per stack)
 - Hopoo Feather vertical jump bonus reduced from 50% to 0%
 - Hopoo Feather horizontal jump bonus reduced from 50% to 30%